Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 To compute the embedding, we first use the embeddings client we created earlier, and call the `embedQuery` method.
 This method will convert the query into a vector, using the embedding model we specified.

-Now that we have the query vector, we can call the Azure Cognitive Search client to retrieve the documents:
+Now that we have the query vector, we can call the Azure AI Search client to retrieve the documents:

 ```ts
 // Performs a hybrid search (vectors + text)